spectrochempy/spectrochempy/docs/devguide/contributing.rst

 Make sure you use a lowercase ``d``, otherwise git won't tell you if your feature branch branch hasn't been merged.

-The branch will still exist on GitHub, so to delete it, do:
+The branch will still exist on GitHub, so to delete it, do

     git push origin --delete my-new-feature